amalgamaria/secretariat/docs/access/transferring-files.rst

 scp
 ---

-``scp`` is already installed on Secretariat.
+``scp`` is a function used to securely copy files and is already installed on Secretariat.
 Please see the use-cases, below.

 1. **Local to remote**